RocketChat/docs-old/legal/privacy.md

   * To detect, prevent and address technical issues
   * To provide you with news, special offers and general information about other goods, services and events which we offer that are similar to those that you have already purchased or enquired about if you have provided consent to receive this information or the processing is in our legitimate interests and it's not overridden by your rights.

-We do not process content data beyond providing you the service.
+We do not process content data beyond the purpose of providing you the service.

 Legal Basis for Processing Personal Data Under General Data Protection Regulation (GDPR)
 ----------------------------------------------------------------------------------------

 If you are from the European Economic Area (EEA), Rocket.Chat Technologies Corp. legal basis for collecting and using the personal information described in this Privacy Policy depends on the Personal Data we collect and the